OLekgetho/OLekgetho/README.md

 # 👋 Hi, I’m Ofentse 😁

-I am a Software Developer student, and here’s an elevator pitch about me:
+I am a Software Developer, and here’s an elevator pitch about me:

 - 🏠 I currently live in South Africa.
-- 🎓 I am a certified Azure Security Engineer.
 - ⚽ I am a football fan.
 - 🏀 I am also a basketball fan.